-Outturn Plan
+Plan Plan

-Capital Expenditure (£'000s) 2018-19 2019-20
+Capital Expenditure (£'000s) 2018/19 2019/20

-Rail Infrastructure 54,851
+Rail Infrastructure 45,208 132,189

-Corporate Infrastructure 276
+Corporate Infrastructure 1,836 4,783

-New Services 1,751
+New Services 7,798 10,712

-Capital Expenditure 56,878
+Capital Expenditure 54,842 147,685

-- 8.1 Rail Services includes the cost of the Commercial, Communications and Customer Services, Safety and Sustainability directorates and an allocation of Central Services (Corporate Services and Finance). - 8.2 The resource non-cash budget relates to depreciation on fixed assets. - 8.3 Within the capital budgets, Rail Infrastructure relates to the delivery of the South East Wales Metro infrastructure interventions; including capital spend for the Core Valley Lines and the Llanwern Station and Stabling project.
-The Corporate Infrastructure budget relates to the accommodation costs. - 8.4 New services include the cost of: - Establishing and utilising the Analytical Unit. - Establishing a North Wales Business Unit. - Providing network management advice.

-- Consultancy projects engaged by the Welsh Government to deliver, excluding any invoiced projects to either the Welsh Government or third parties. - Development of the North Wales Metro and non-Metro infrastructure interventions, such as the Bow Street Station project.
+- 8.2 Rail Services includes the cost of the Commercial, Communications and Customer Services, Safety and Sustainability directorates and an allocation of Central Services (Corporate Services and Finance). - 8.3 The resource non-cash budget relates to depreciation on fixed assets. - 8.4 Within the capital budgets, Rail Infrastructure relates to the delivery of the South East Wales Metro infrastructure interventions; including capital spend for the Core Valley Lines and the Llanwern Station and Stabling project.
+The Corporate Infrastructure budget relates to the implementation of systems and the establishment and fit-out for the new Pontypridd office. - 8.5 New services includes the cost of: - Establishing and utilising the Analytical Unit and within the capital budget, the cost of developing Mid and West Wales and North Wales Transport Models. - Establishing a North Wales Business Unit. - Recruitment of a Bus Services Director and Bus Services Coordinator to lead on future bus strategy and integration. - Providing network management advice. - Development of the North Wales Metro and non-Metro infrastructure interventions, such as the Bow Street Station project.